Pull in some recent FreeBSD fixes for ISO boot issues on legacy systems

 As a workaround you should be able to boot the installer by unplugging the 4TB external USB drive until the kernel starts booting.

-#16 Updated by Ryan Moeller over 1 year ago
+#16 Updated by Ryan Moeller about 2 years ago

 A regression was introduced in isoboot and gptboot which caused the incorrect argument format to be passed to loader, leading to memory corruption in the early boot process.